 - Combine ingredients for marinade.
 Add venison slices and set aside.

 - Prepare vegetables and aromatics for stir fry.

-- Add 1/2 tbsp of olive oil and 1/2 tbsp of sesame oil to wok and heat over medium high heat until oil is hot.
+- Add ½ tablespoon of olive oil and ½ tablespoon of sesame oil to wok and heat over medium high heat until oil is hot.

 - Heat remaining olive oil and sesame oil in wok.
 Add onion, ginger, garlic, jalapeno and red bell pepper slices and stir fry 2 minutes.

 - Add broccoli to pepper mixture and stir fry 1-2 minutes, until broccoli is cooked but still slightly crisp.
 It should be a bright green.

 - Toss venison slices with the broccoli mixture, stir frying about 30 seconds.